Every year the GSC gives out four Institute Awards, to be presented at the Institute Awards Convocation. The awards are:

 Please direct any questions to gsc-awards__@__mit.edu.

-The Graduate Teaching Awards are presented each year to a faculty member and/or a teaching assistant from each school (Architecture and Planning, Humanities, Arts and Social Sciences, Engineering, Sloan School of Management, Science, and Health Sciences and Technology) for excellence in teaching graduate courses (listed G and/or H in the course catalog).
+The Graduate Teaching Awards are presented to a faculty member or a teaching assistant from each school (Architecture and Planning, Humanities, Arts and Social Sciences, Engineering, Sloan School of Management, Science, and Health Sciences and Technology) for excellence in teaching graduate courses (listed G and/or H in the course catalog).

 The Edward L. Horton Award is presented to any student(s) or student group that fosters fellowship within the graduate student community.
 The award is named in the honor of Edward L. Horton, a graduate student in Physics, to honor his spirited contributions to graduate student life at the Institute.